 When card pool registration is required, players must choose and register the hero they will play before the end of deck construction.
 They must play as that hero for the entire tournament.
 For tournaments that do not require card pool registration, players may change hero between rounds.

 A deck may only contain generic cards and cards with the same class and/or talent as your hero card.

 Players must construct their deck and choose equipment, using only cards from their card pool.
-The exception to this is young hero cards, weapon cards, and Cracked Bauble. (see section 6.4 for more information about young hero and weapon cards, and section 6.5 for more information about Cracked Bauble.)
+The exception is cards with token rarity, including hero cards, weapons cards, and Cracked Baubles.

 A limited format deck may contain any number of copies of each unique card (unlike constructed formats).
 For example, if your sealed pool contains 5 copies of Scar for a Scar (1), you may include all 5 copies in your deck.
 The exception to this are cards with the keyword Legendary (You may only have 1 [CARD NAME] in your deck.).
 Players may not have more than 1 copy of each unique card with the Legendary keyword in their deck.